-MBE scores are reported on a scale ranging from zero to 2000 points.
+MBE scores are reported on a scale ranging from 0 to 2000 points.
 On the written section of the examination, applicants are graded initially on a basis of 700 possible raw points: 100 points for each of the five essay questions and 200 points for the PT.
 The scores obtained on the written section of the examination are then translated to the 2000-point MBE scale.
-An applicant’s total score is the scale MBE score (on the 1000- point scale) multiplied by .50 plus the converted score on the written section multiplied by .50.
-Scaling ensures the two portions of the examination carry the relative weights assigned to them: written (50%) and MBE (50%).
+An applicant’s total score is the scale MBE score (on the 2000-point scale) multiplied by .50 plus the converted score on the written section multiplied by .50.
+Scaling ensures the two portions of the examination carry the relative weights assigned to them: written (50 percent) and MBE (50 percent).

 Attorney applicants who take the Attorneys’ Examination also have their scores on the written section placed on the same scale of measurement as general applicants, but as they are exempt from the MBE, their pass/fail status is based solely on the written section.

 All written answers submitted by applicants who completed the examination in its entirety are read at least once before pass/fail decisions are made, including the answers of applicants who do not complete the examination in its entirety.
 Based on the results of empirical studies relative to reliability, scores have been established for passing and failing after one reading of the examination.
 For those applicants whose scores after the first read (Phase I) are near the required passing score, all answer books are read a second time, and scores of the first and second readings are averaged.
 The total averaged score after two readings is then used to make a second set of pass/fail decisions, providing there are no grading discrepancies of more than 10 raw points between first and second read assigned grades on any question (Phase II).
 Any answers with grading discrepancies more than 10 raw points between first and second read assigned grades are read a third time before making the third set of pass/fail decisions.